wp-plugins/miniorange-login-openid/readme.txt

 = From WordPress.org =
 1. Download miniOrange - Social Login.
-2. Unzip and upload the `miniorange-openid-login` directory to your `/wp-content/plugins/` directory.
+2. Unzip and upload the `miniorange-social-login` directory to your `/wp-content/plugins/` directory.
 3. Activate miniOrange - Social Login from your Plugins page.

 = Once Activated =